BugSwarm/bugswarm/README.md

 ## Setting up BugSwarm

+> [!NOTE]
-**You only have to follow the steps below if you want to produce your own artifacts.
+> You only have to follow the steps below if you want to produce your own artifacts.
-If you only want to use BugSwarm artifact dataset, follow the [client](https://github.com/BugSwarm/client) instructions or our [tutorial](http://www.bugswarm.org/docs/tutorials/setting-up-an-experiment/) instead.**
+If you only want to use BugSwarm artifact dataset, follow the [client](https://www.bugswarm.org/docs/toolset/bugswarm-cli/) instructions or our [tutorial](http://www.bugswarm.org/docs/tutorials/setting-up-an-experiment/) instead.

 1. System requirements: